-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Explores the fundamentals of information systems and relevant technologies.
 This course surveys the terminologies, types, components, functions, architectures, and development life cycle of information systems.
 Topics include roles, values, impacts, applications, security concerns, social issues, ethics, and responsibilities related to the use of information systems in businesses.
 Students also learn productivity applications, such as word processing, spreadsheet, presentation, and database software.